MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/walkthrough-web-application-csharp.md

 ## <a name="sandbox"></a>Configuring Sandbox
 To use sandbox, follow these additional steps.

 Replace the try block within HomeController.cs with the following snippet.
-Authentication with Microsoft account credentials is not supported in sandbox.

 ```csharp
 try